-On behalf of the Board of Directors and the staff of Ettalong Beach Community Bank® Branch I am proud to present the 7th Annual Report of Ettalong Beach Financial Services Limited.
+On behalf of the of the Board of Directors and the staff of the Ettalong Beach Community Bank® Branch.
+I am proud to present the Eighth Annual Report of Ettalong Beach Financial Services Limited.

 As the Chairman it has been both a privilege and pleasure to act in this position on your behalf.
+Unfortunately, we record the recent passing of John Byfield, an original Steering Committee member and Board Director.